 The Laboratories of Cognitive Neuroscience (LCN) at Boston Children's Hospital are dedicated to furthering our understanding of brain and cognitive development in typically developing infants/children and infants/children diagnosed with or at risk for various developmental disorders.
 Our multidisciplinary team of researchers brings together experts from a wide range of fields, including neuroscience, pediatrics, psychology, and education.

 The Clinical Research Specialist (CRS) will join the Emotion Project team in the Nelson Lab.
 The CRS will coordinate day-to day operations and functions for a longitudinal study investigating the neural bases of emotion processing in typically developing young children.
 The project uses electrophysiology, functional near infrared spectroscopy, physiology, eye tracking, and behavioral measures in a cohort of children being followed from infancy to 7 years of age.

-This Clinical Research Specialist I will be responsible for:
+The Clinical Research Specialist will be responsible for:

 To qualify, you must have:

-BCH offers competitive compensation and unmatched benefits, affordable health, vision and dental insurance, generous levels of time off, 403(b) Retirement Savings plan, Pension, Tuition Reimbursement, and discounted rates on T-passes (50% off).
+Boston Children's Hospital offers competitive compensation and unmatched benefits, including an affordable health, vision and dental insurance, generous levels of time off, 403(b) Retirement Savings plan, Pension, Tuition Reimbursement, and discounted rates on T-passes (50% off).
+Discover your best.

 About Boston Children's Hospital